AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 Subsequently, these labels are processed to minimize inconsistencies with machine learning, which in turn revise the outcomes of the machine learning model, and then fed back into the machine learning model for further training.
-To implement this process, the following four steps are necessary:
+To implement this process, the following five steps are necessary:

 .. image:: ../img/usage.png